mph-/zfitpy/README.md

 specified ranges; this is refined with a finishing search.
 The ranges are specified as a Python dictionary, keyed by component name, with the range for each component specified as a tuple.
-The number of steps in each range is 20 can be altered with the `--steps` argument.
+The number of steps in each range is 20 can be altered with the `--steps` option.

 The impedance of the data and model can be plotted using: